 The Six Skills of ECRR1

 Print Motivation: interest in and enjoyment of books and reading.
-Children with print motivation enjoy being read to, plays with books, pretends to write, and likes trips to the library.
+Children with print motivation enjoy being read to, plays with books, pretend to write, and like visiting the library.
 Children who perceive reading as a pleasurable activity and books as interesting will be motivated to learn to read.